EasyJet: Booking

 Initially, booking was by telephone only; as a means of promoting this, all of the airline's aircraft were painted with the booking telephone number.
 There is no incentive for travel agents to book flights on the airline because it does not pay commissions, which is an industry-standard practice for low-cost carriers.

 In December 1997, one of EasyJet's design and advertising agencies suggested to Stelios Haji-Ioannou that he should consider trialling a website for direct bookings.
 Haji-Ioannou's reply was: "The Internet is for nerds, it will never make money for my business!"
 Other executives of the airline saw the potential and approved a website trial involving putting a different telephone reservation number on the website to track success.
 Once Haji-Ioannou saw the results, he changed his mind and an e-commerce website capable of offering real-time online booking went live in April 1998; this was the first such website for a low-cost carrier in Europe.

 In December 2001, the airline switched from a third-party reservation system to an in-house system.
 Internet bookings were priced cheaper than booking by telephone to reflect the reduced call centre costs; as a further means of encouraging the use of the website, aircraft were repainted with the web address.
 Within a year, over 50% of bookings were made using the website; by April 2004, the figure had reportedly jumped to 98%.

+In December 2011, EasyJet launched their mobile app on the App Store and Google Play Store allowing customers to book flights and store boarding passes.
+In 2019, the app accounted for 21.8% of bookings made with the airline.